Improving walkability and pedestrian safety on eight Skanska projects

 San Antonio, Texas

-Civic Park at Hemisfair, a seven-acre park in downtown San Antonio, was designed to improve walkable connections between Hemisfair and the San Antonio River, the Henry B. Gonzalez Convention Center, The Alamo, La Villita, St. Paul Square and the Alamodome, as well as to the adjacent neighborhoods.
+Civic Park at Hemisfair Phase 1, featuring a seven-acre park in downtown San Antonio, was designed to improve walkable connections between Hemisfair and the San Antonio River, the Henry B. Gonzalez Convention Center, The Alamo, La Villita, St. Paul Square and the Alamodome, as well as to the adjacent neighborhoods.

-The project includes The Great Lawn, a 51,000 square-foot great lawn for large events; The Springs, a multi-element grand water feature that takes its inspiration from the natural aquifer unique to San Antonio and the hill country; and The Promenade, which lines the water channel and provides a shaded corridor for pedestrians.
+The first phase of the project included constructing The Great Lawn, a 51,000 square-foot great lawn for large events; The Springs, a multi-element grand water feature that takes its inspiration from the natural aquifer unique to San Antonio and the hill country; and The Promenade, which lines the water channel and provides a shaded corridor for pedestrians.

 East Midtown Greenway